 Influencer Enneagram Types: Why Type 3s Dominate Instagram

-She wakes at 5 AM to catch golden hour light.
-Adjusts her ring light to eliminate shadows.
-Takes 47 photos to get one perfect shot.
-Writes three different captions, testing which feels most "authentic."
-Posts at exactly 7 PM because the algorithm rewards consistency.
-Then refreshes for hours, watching the likes accumulate.
+She wakes at 5 AM to catch golden hour.
+Adjusts her ring light to kill the shadows.
+Takes 47 photos to get one.
+Writes three captions to test which one feels most "authentic."
+Posts at 7 PM because the algorithm rewards consistency.
+Then refreshes for hours, watching the likes climb.

 Why Type 3s Built Influencer Culture